-Disclaimer: I received a copy of this book from Skyhorse Publishing in exchange for my honest review.
+Disclosure: I received a copy of this book from Skyhorse Publishing in exchange for my honest review.
 All comments and opinions are my own.
-This post contains affiliate links.
+This post contains Amazon affiliate links.
+If you purchase something through the link, I may receive a small commission at no extra charge to you.

 Chapters are divided based on type of treat: Morning Treats; Beachy Beverages; Cupcakes; Happy Hour Cupcakes; Cookies and Brownies; Hand-Crafted Ice Cream Sandwiches; Frozen Pops; Pies, Crisps, a Cobbler, and a Cheesecake; Classics; and Bonus Recipes.
 Each chapter begins with a list of the recipes it contains for easy reference.